Update 12/11/21: Sheet music for this song is now available at gregscheer.com.

 You likely know the phrase “Semper reformanda: Reformed and always reforming” that captures the spirit of the modern Reformed Church.
 I began my composing with this as a starting point.
 I liked the way phrases such as, “Reformed and reforming; transformed and transforming; renewed and renewing, forgiven and forgiving” show both what we’ve received through faith and what we, in turn, offer the world.
 However, in song form, I felt the phrases were quickly turning into a laundry list, a lyrical dead end.
 (I often refer to this kind of song as a “contest hymn”; they use enough catch phrases to win a contest, but never really catch on in real-life congregations.)

 While I like the Medieval music groove and believe it will be immensely singable with the right lyrics, I decided to pull the plug and move on.
-If you want to take a stab at writing new lyrics, please feel free to download the PDF and get to work.
+If you want to take a stab at writing new lyrics, please feel free to visit gregscheer.com to download the free pdf and get to work.
 Otherwise, stay tuned for WCRC Take 2.